McKabue/Send-Email-to-Admin/readme.txt

 Send Emails to Admins whenever certain conditions are meet.
 Version 1.0 sends emails to all admins when the search is not found.
 Future versions will have more configuration options.

 == Installation ==
-Upload the "Send Email to Admin" plugin to your blog, activate it.
+Upload the "Send Notification If" plugin to your blog, activate it.